Congenital Heart Disease

 • Getting unusually tired or out of breath during exercise.

-• Heart murmur (a swishing sound made by the heart that may indicate abnormal blood flow).
+• Heart murmur (a swishing sound your heart makes that may indicate abnormal blood flow).

 • Poor blood circulation.